icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/invocation-pipeline.md

 You can configure this processing by creating a chain of invokers--the invocation pipeline.
 Each node of this pipeline is an invoker that calls `invoke` on the next invoker in the pipeline.
-The last invoker in the pipeline is a connection managed by a ClientConnection or ConnectionCache.
+The last invoker in the pipeline is a connection managed by a `ClientConnection` or `ConnectionCache`.
 The other invokers are typically [interceptors](interceptor).

+There are 3 common types of invokers:

+- **Leaf invoker**\
+  It's a leaf in the invoker pipeline that implements `invoker` without the help of another invoker.
+This leaf invoker is typically a connection.

+- **Interceptor**\
+   An [interceptor](interceptor) intercepts an invocation and forwards it to the "next" interceptor.
+IceRPC provides several built-it interceptors for logging, compression and more.

+- **Pipeline**\
+   A [pipeline](pipeline) forwards a request through interceptors and a final invoker registered with this pipeline.

 ```mermaid
 ---